smitdave/MASH-Main/MASH-dev/DanielCitron/MACRO-multipatch-test/README.md

 ![HumanMove](figures/human_move.jpg)

-The goal here is to be able to read off **Parasite Rate** - the fraction of infected individuals - from each patch over time  over time.
+The goal here is to be able to read off **Parasite Rate** - the fraction of infected individuals - from each patch over time.

 ### Data Transformation